The Vodou Physicist

 “And they all want to do something in business or science, too.
 Janice is in an MBA program.
 Mike wants to study environmental engineering—I didn’t even know there was such a thing.
 Audrey and Eddie—what a hoot those two are—she’s going into an oceanography program and he wants to study neuroscience.
 I need to think about what I want to do, myself.”

 “You have time, honey,” Peter told her.
 “Get your basics in and look at any electives you might be interested in for your sophomore year.
 You did really well on the math, science, and English parts of your entrance exam; your social studies part was not as strong, but still good.
-You’ll be a good student in high school and your high school has a good reputation.
+You’ll be an excellent student in high school and your school has a good reputation.
 Lots of kids go on to top colleges from there, including Hopkins.”

 To read the complete story you need to be logged in: